Discover the key differences between GEA and EFM and find out which is right for your business

 At Leasedline.co.uk, we can provide your business with the ideal GEA and EFM leased line solution.
 Identify a leased line speed that reflects your requirements below!

 GEA vs EFM: The Key Differences

 EFM and GEA fit very similar small business-focused niches, making the ‘GEA vs EFM’ debate come down to the wire.
-There are, however, differences – in resilience and typical service levels, speed, cost, and availability.
-In terms of service level availability, EFM comes out on top, even if only just.
+There are, however, differences – in resilience and typical service levels, speed, cost and availability.
+In terms of service level availability, EFM comes out on top.
 Similarly, EFM tends to come with faster target fix times in comparison to GEA.

-Whilst these differences may only seem small, for example, the service availability SLA may only equate to a difference of 4 hours of downtime a year between the two products, you need to consider how much your business loses with every hour of downtime – an extra half a day each year could easily outstrip the cost of the connection.
+These differences may only be small, ie the SLA may only equate to a difference of 4 hours of downtime a year between the two products.
+So consider how much your business loses with every hour of downtime – an extra half a day each year could easily outstrip the cost of the connection.

-The biggest difference between the two services is availability, and EFM both wins and loses in this regard.
-GEA takes advantage of the existing fibre network, allowing it to keep costs lower, but this also means that there are many areas where it is simply unavailable.
-EFM is much more widely available, at least in part because of the extra cable you are paying for in the installation cost.
+GEA avoids the majority of the installation cost, and delivers it’s service at a slightly lower cost per month.
+The biggest difference between the two services is availability.
+GEA takes advantage of existing fibre networks, keeping costs lower, but this can means there are areas where it’s unavailable.
+EFM is much more widely available because of the extra cable you’re paying for in the installation cost.

 Regardless of the size of your business, the Leasedline.co.uk team will be able to identify a solution that matches both your budget and requirements.